 - Pre-heat oven to 450F.

-- Grate frozen butter and return to freezer with shortening until ready to incorporate.
+- Grate frozen butter and return to the fridge/freezer with shortening until ready to incorporate.

-- Combine flour, salt, baking powder and sift or whisk into large bowl.
+- Combine flour, salt, baking powder and sift or whisk into a large bowl.

 - Add butter to flour mixture.
 Add shortening.